dotbitHQ/dotbithq.github.io/others/why-assets-on-ckb-can-be-managed-by-btc-address.md

-## How BTC addresses manage assets on the Nervos CKB blockchain
+# Why assets on CKB can be managed by BTC address

 ## First, this is not "cross-chain"